yushuZeng/yushuZeng.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. student of industrial engineering and decision analytics at the Hong Kong University of Science and Technology.
+My supervisors are Ying-Ju Chen and Xin Wang.
 I employ econometrics, machine learning, and game theory to study research problems in operations-marketing interface, platform operations, socially responsible operations, economics of information, digitization, and artificial intelligence.
 I choose the most appropriate methodology according to the research problems.
-Please reach out to collaborate 😃
+Please reach out to collaborate! 😃